ambiamber/sky/README.md

 # Issues

-This program requires you to copy the skytab data file to /usr/lib or adjust the code to expect it to be elsewhere.
+This program requires you to copy the startab data file to /usr/lib or adjust the code to expect it to be elsewhere.

 It is not Y2K compliant.